 Make the most of your third party relationships.
 They may be able to offer more savings than transportation partners.

-Ask your fulfilment provider what their transportation strategy is.
-Many international fulfilment companies are expert in keeping delivery costs down.
+Ask your fulfillment provider what their transportation strategy is.
+Many international fulfillment companies are expert in keeping delivery costs down.

 They do this by using government carriers which don’t charge customs brokerage fees like private carriers do.
 They can also use local global warehouses to reduce delivery costs, and carry out bulk shipping from your office to their warehouses.